 Wollit

-What loans can you get with a CCJ?
+Can you get a loan with a CCJ?

 CCJ stands for County Court Judgement, a court order that a creditor can issue as a last resort if you don’t repay your debt.